Revised November 2021

 An employee’s sincere fear of being vaccinated and/or concerns about the consequences of vaccination do not alone protect him/her from termination.
 It is only if those fears and concerns are proven, via evidence, to be medically or religiously (or creed) based, that he/she can legitimately refuse a directive to be vaccinated, on pain of dismissal.

 For these reasons, the overwhelming majority of your employees – likely more than 99% – will effectively have no choice but to obey your directive to get vaccinated or lose their jobs if you choose to issue such a directive to them this summer or fall.

-6. If any of our employees refuse to get vaccinated this summer can we actually fire them for refusing to do so?
+6. If any of our employees refuse to get vaccinated can we actually fire them for refusing to do so?

 In neither of those exceptional situations can the employee be fired, due to the Ontario Human Rights Code, which provides special legal protections to both these small groups of employees.
 As indicated, all other Ontario employees, who do not fall into one or other of those two exceptional categories, enjoy no similar protections under the Code, and can all therefore be fired, with or without cause, if and when their employer chooses to fire them.

 It is important to note that the burden of proof lies on the employee to prove that he or she falls within either of those 2 extremely narrow exceptions that enjoy protection under the Code.
 That burden of proof is heavy, and as previously indicated, the number of employees who will be able to successfully discharge it will be statistically minuscule.
 For that reason, most if not all your employees who refuse to get vaccinated can be fired, if they fail to comply with your directive that they get vaccinated, and if you then choose to fire them over that issue.